 Some time back I visited the Royal Air Force Museum, Cosford.
 In this museum, I first saw the photograph of Squadron Leader Mohinder Singh Pujji standing beside a Hurricane.
 The realization dawned on me that many Indians joined the Royal Air Force and served with distinction during the war. this is a fact that has not been given the publicity it deserves.
 The Indian government is silent because they would not like to publicize that their own citizens fought for the crown.
 The RAF has been plain indifferent; after all the war is over and done with.

 Mohinder Singh Pujji was an Indian Sikh who flew the RAF planes during World War II.
-He passed away in 2010 and was one of the rare breed of pilots who loved adventure and did his bit for the war effort.
+He passed away in 2010 and was one of the rare breeds of pilots who loved adventure and did his bit for the war effort.
 Pujji was a fighter pilot and loved flying.
-His is a romantic tale that must be highlighted.
+This is a romantic tale that must be highlighted.
 Alas!
 Too many heroes are buried in oblivion.

 Pujji was born in the summer capital of India in 1908 at Simla where his father was a high ranked civil servant.
 His love for flying took him to learn flying at the Delhi Flying club and in 1936 had earned his solo. earlier he had been to Bombay and taken a law degree.

 In 1939 war broke out and the RAF advertised for volunteers from the Empire.
 Pujji along with 24 other Indian were selected.
 Pujji and his compatriots were sent to England and commissioned as Pilot Officers in the Royal Air Force.
 A German attack was expected and all the pilots were told to be ready for combat.